 Supervisor: Sebastian Halder

 We all know what an aircraft looks like, but does a computer?
 A seemingly simple task that can be carried out by individuals at age two, poses a complex problem to modern technology.
 Machine learning is a relatively new field with little research but already boasts claim to many applications such as driverless cars and face recognition systems.
-The development of object recognition is the center of many companies’ business models and objectives..
-To undertake this task, machine learning models with labelsare trained by providing existing images of aircraft and ground images.
-The model forms an understanding of the training data and makes predictions sa on test data with associated probabilities.
+The development of object recognition is the center of many companies’ business models and objectives.
+To allow a computer to identify aircraft, existing images of ground and aircraft are pre-processed creating feature descriptors.
+Feature descriptors are numerical arrays of data that describe segments of an image.
+Machine learning models are then provided with these feature descriptors with labels to train the model.
+The model then forms an understanding of the training data and makes predictions on unseen, pre-processed images.
+The model returns a prediction and a set of associated probabilities.

-The results obtained shows accuracy of 100% when identifying standalone aircraft filling the whole frame
+The results obtained show an accuracy of 100% when identifying standalone aircraft

-However, when searching for aircraft in larger images, accuracy drastically decreases to around 55%. .
-However, when searching for aircraft in larger images, accuracy drastically decreases.
-To 50-60%.
-This demonstrates how new machine learning applications are.
-After optimization, the system used to identify aircraft can be applied to other identification problems with possible military and commercial uses.any data meaning there’s no limit to what I can and can’t recognize.
+However, when searching for aircraft in larger images, accuracy drastically decreases to around 55%.
+Large image search takes a large image and looks within a search area for aircraft.
+The search area is then moved gradually by increments given by the user.
+Additionally, the user controls the size of the search area.
+After optimization, the system used to identify aircraft can be applied to other identification problems with possible military and commercial uses.
+The software can be given any set data meaning there’s no limit to what I can and can’t recognize.